PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Native-Markdown-Rendering.md

 ```

-Export the current markdown settings to a file.
+Export the current markdown settings to a JSON file.

 ### Specification for `Import-MarkdownOption`